TranscryptOrg/parcel-transformer-transcrypt/README.md

     ]
   }
 ```
-The `"transcryptVersion"`, `"command"`, and `"arguments"` keys are all optional.
+The `"transcryptVersion"`, `"command"`, `"watchAllFiles"`, and `"arguments"` keys are all optional.
 Default values wil be used if not supplied.

+If the `watchAllFiles` key is missing or set to `true`, all Python files that are processed by Transcrypt will be added to Parcel's file watch.
+If this key is set to `false`, only the initial entry point file will be watched.

 Transcrypt normally puts the files it generates in a folder called `__target__` that is created in the same folder as the source files you are processing.
 This default behavior may not be desired in many cases.